-- Reviewing and providing feedback, if needed, to their patient's initial and updated Individualized Care Plans (ICP). - Being available to the SCO Care Manager to discuss changes in patient status, order requests (e.g., DME, pharmacy, etc.), and other services needed to support a patient through transitions of care or to help them remain in the community. - Reviewing the Centralized Enrollee Record (CER) when necessary to coordinate care for their patient with the ICT.
+- Reviewing and providing feedback, if needed, to their patient's initial and updated Individualized Care Plans (ICP). - Being available to the SCO Care Manager to discuss changes in patient status and order services needed to support a patient through transitions of care or to help them remain in the community. - Reviewing the Centralized Enrollee Record (CER) when necessary to coordinate care for their patient with the ICT.